pratham2003/cfcommunity/wp-content/plugins/buddypress-media/readme.txt

 == Upgrade Notice ==

-= 3.7.25 =
+= 3.7.31 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Translatable activity action, updated spainsh translations
+Fix BuddyPress group media gets upload to user profile issue.

 == Sponsors ==